 You need to take your time getting to know someone – so you can more fully understand how well you and your partner can handle all 3 out of 3 of these different love phases.

-Successful couples are those who master the final, challenging third stage.
+Note: Dym says that successful couples are those who can fully master that final, challenging third stage.

 In many ways, this phase could jokingly be called the “Expensive Stage.”

 Basically, this is the phase when you send flowers and dine in pricey French bistros.

 “We form an implicit contract with our partner in this first Expansive Stage to maintain this high of love,” says Dym.
 “Ironically, being cynical about love can even help you be more attractive to the opposite sex.